Tribute To Mom. I’ll Miss You, Best Friend.

 How could it be that I was the one taking care of you so soon?
 I saw the appreciation in your eyes, but really it was the least I could do… I learned from the best in how to take care of others, but I would do anything especially for you, the woman who not only gave me life, but raised me with an unbelievable amount of love, patience, trust and dedication.
 I, too, lived and breathed for my mom… the center of my universe.

-Sometimes I question why her, although she never asked this question herself.
-She was the epitome of a health nut, as I remember watching “Dark Wing Duck” in the kids’ daycare at the gym while she went to her regular Aerobics class.
+Sometimes I question why her, as she was such a health nut.
+I remember watching “Dark Wing Duck” in the kids’ daycare at the gym while she went to her regular Aerobics class.
 I was the kid with the brown bread in preschool, and as I grew up my mom and I nerded out over reading Health & Prevention magazines.
-She cooked all the “right” foods for our family (garlic, onion, turmeric… and all the antioxidant-filled foods), and we used to go to the gym regularly together.
+She cooked all the “right” foods for our family (using all the antioxidant-filled superfoods & making healthy versions of recipes), and we used to meet up at the gym regularly together after work.
 No family history… yet cancer still happened.
-Life is just so crazy and I’m scared to live the rest of it without you, mom, quite honestly.
+Life is just so crazy, and quite honestly, I’m scared to live the rest of it without you, Mom.

 I still wonder why she was taken so soon from us all, since the world could use more exceptional people like her… but then I try to remember what I now realize: She was an angel here on earth, and we were blessed to have her with us and to know her for any amount of time that we did.
 Although I lost my mom in my 20’s, I had such a unique and special bond with her that is so hard to come by, no matter how long one lives.
 If quality over quantity is really the best thing, I consider myself fortunate.
 I am so incredibly lucky to call the woman whom we are all here for today my mom.

-Although it breaks my heart that she will never be able to see my wedding, or see her grandchildren, all I can do to make sure that my kids know their incredible grandmother is to show them stories, pictures, videos… and just try my best to be the kind of mother she was to me.
-Although I am a work in progress, if I can be half the woman my mom was, that’s all I can hope for.
+Although it breaks my heart that she will never be able to see how the rest of my life unfolds & who or what comes into it, all I can do to make sure that my future loved ones know what a special person & influence she was is to tell them stories, show them pictures & videos… and just try my best to be the kind of loving support to them that she was to me.

-Every happy occasion in my life from now on will have a deep sadness to it… but I know she always wanted me to thrive, and to be as happy as I can be, whatever way that may be.
-Now I will try to do just that, not only for myself, but for the two of us.
+It feels like every happy occasion in my life from now on will also have a deep sadness and emptiness to it… but I know that she always wanted me to thrive, and to be as happy as I can be, in whatever way that may be.
+Now I will try to do just that, not only for myself, but for the both of us.
 Some days, that is the only strength I have to go on.
-I love you Ma, and I hope I will always make you proud until the day we meet again, my best friend.
+I love you Ma, and I hope I will always make you proud… until the day we meet again, my best friend.

 I ask that you all please keep the memories of my mom alive within you, by sharing your stories today and long after.
-And most importantly, remember to carry at least a few of the many lessons she taught us all during her time here:
+And most importantly, let’s all remember to carry at least a few of the many lessons she taught us by example during her time here:

 – Smile often.
 Laugh often.

-– Material things mean nothing.
-For her, as long as her family and friends were happy and healthy, she was content.
-She took pleasure in the small things, like her afternoon tea.
+– Material things aren’t the main thing.
+For her, as long as she & her family and close friends were happy, healthy & harmonious, she was content.
+She took pleasure in the small things, like her afternoon tea & a good book.

-– Life really is short, so never stop telling those you love how much they mean to you… and you’ll never regret spending “too much” quality time with those who truly matter.
+– Life really is short, so never stop telling (and more importantly, showing) those you love how much they mean to you.
+Don’t hold grudges.
+And know that you’ll never regret spending “too much” quality time with those who truly matter.
+Do it now before it’s too late.

-Now we’ll be taking a break from the speeches and songs with this slideshow… special thanks to Sumita for working so hard to help me put this together, and to my dad for taking so many photos all our lives.
-Even though Ma and I would often get frustrated on our many family trips around the country and world, thanks to you we have all these visual memories.
+Now we’ll take a little break from the speeches and songs with the following visual montage.
+Special thanks to Sumita for working so hard to help me put this together, and to my dad for taking so many photos throughout the years.
+Even though we would often get frustrated on our many family trips around the country and world (we got tired of stopping to pose & smile so often!), thanks to you we have all these visual memories to cherish today.

 We hope that you continue to hold Prateeti Ghosh in your hearts and memories to continue to honor her spirit and keep her legacy alive.